vi52/Homework-Assignments/README.md

 This repository contains programs from my undergraduate coding classes.
 They are organized into folders by course:
+* [Intoduction to Bioinformatics](IntroToBioinformatics): python coding for simple bioinformatic problems
 * [Data Structures](DataStructures): an introductory python class
 * [Object Orientated Programming](ObjectOrientatedProgramming): an introductory java class
 * [Web and Database Development](WebAndDatabaseDevelopment): covers HTML, CSS, JavaScript, and SQL